 It is expected that loan accounts are operated within their original terms.
-If you would like to understand or find out more about these terms, please contact our nearest branch.
+If you would like to understand or find out more about these terms, please contact your nearest AWA Alliance Bank branch.

-Change of ownership of land is usually arranged through your solicitor, and if the land is used as loan security, you will also need to contact our nearest branch.
+Change of ownership of land is usually arranged through your solicitor, and if the land is used as loan security, you will also need to contact your nearest AWA Alliance Bank branch.
 The process required by us will depend on how the ownership of the land is held (e.g. Joint Tenancy, Tenants in Common, sole tenancy).
 We recommend you seek independent legal advice about change of ownership.